Camper Sewer Hose Guide: All You Need To Know About Sewage Hoses

 - You may feel strangely satisfied watching the contents come clean

-You'd be surprised to see how long it takes for your tanks to be truly empty and to run clear.
+Whichever team you join, you'd be surprised to see how long it takes for your tanks to be truly empty and to run clear.

 Clear water = clean tank.

-We highly recommend getting a hose with one built-in.
+Therefore, we highly recommend getting a hose with one built-in.

-If not, we recommend getting a clear RV sewer adapter.
+Otherwise, we recommend getting a clear RV sewer adapter.